 - Drivers will be required to use an ELD if they use a paper log more than 8 times in a rolling 30 day period.
 (Exceed 12 hours or more than 100 air miles from terminal).
 Once a driver has exceeded that threshold, they’ll have to drive an ELD equipped truck until their 30 day record drops to 8 or less paper log events.

 Short haul vehicles are exempt from the ELD Mandate.
 There are a few key components required to meet the FMCSA definition for short haul.
+You must:

 - Start and return to same location within 12 hours of duty time

 - Have ten consecutive hours off between shifts

 - Maintain your time clock function.
 Meaning, employees who are on the clock, punching in and out for work.

 - Not exceed a 100-mile radius from your starting location